Megaton (Fallout 3): Academic analysis

 Megaton and its nuclear bomb have also been the focus of several academic works.
-Marcus Schulzke, writing for the journal Game Studies, considering the side quest regarding the Megaton bomb to be entertaining but criticized it for the rewards being too parallel in experience points and residency along with the karma points given for disarming the bomb being disproportionately low compared to the massive karma loss for detonating it.
+Marcus Schulzke, writing for the journal Game Studies, considered the side quest regarding the Megaton bomb to be entertaining but criticized it for the rewards being too parallel in experience points and residency along with the karma points given for disarming the bomb being disproportionately low compared to the massive karma loss for detonating it.
 Daniel Singleton, dedicating a chapter of a book to video games and science fiction, highlighted that while Fallout 3 intended to showcase the effects of nuclear destruction on the world, players can "transform" nuclear weapons into their own personal toys and decide how they want to use it.
-He elaborated that many players may choose detonate the nuclear bomb on behalf of Allistair Tenpenny just to see what happens before reloading the game just to defuse it and continue on afterward.
+He elaborated that many players may choose to detonate the bomb just to see what happens before reloading the game to defuse it and continue on afterward.